JowoScript/JowoScript/README.md

 <div>
 	By 2021 Muhammad Nurcahyo Pratomo created a new programming language for commercial license (NOT FREE PRICE) and make new rules.
 	<br><br>
-	The free programing language don't have fundamental of law and easy to be crack or anything and different my new programming language and powered by PT Jowoscript Technology Indonesia for commerical.
+	The free programing language don't have fundamental of law and easy to be crack or anything and different my new programming language and powered by PT Jowoscript Technology Indonesia for commerical (different law and syntax code).
 The implicit fair the law by law and the legal by legal
 </div>

 ### Blacklist data is problematic with its creator based on name company (This will update in kingdom technology environment, jowoscript, js3, etc), all data will increase over time stay tune.
 The relations partner will be blacklist too (After i blacklist They black days the future)